Ignacio Fernández Rouyet

-Ignacio Fernandez Rouyet (born 22 October 1978 in Buenos Aires) is an Argentina-born Italian rugby union player.
+Ignacio Fernandez Rouyet (born 22 October 1978 in Buenos Aires) is an Argentina-born Italian former rugby union player.

-Rouyet, who is a prop, played for Rugby Viadana before signing for Benetton Treviso in 2009.
-He made his debut for Italy against South Africa in Cape Town on 21 June 2008.
-He had 7 caps, the last one being in 2009.
+Rouyet, who played as a prop, played for Rugby Viadana before signing for Benetton Treviso in 2009.
+He made his debut for Italy against South Africa in Cape Town on 21 June 2008, and was among several Argentine-born players in the Italy side of that period.
+He finished his playing career with Mogliano in 2016.